 There are many kinds of training to consider to increase your success in the yoga marketplace.
 A community college class in anatomy can be just as helpful as a training that focuses on a specific kind of teaching, such as prenatal or yin yoga.
 You can also think about complementary training, such as Reiki energy work, massage therapy, Ayurveda or even aromatherapy.
 The more knowledge you master, the more students and studio owners will want you to pass it on.

 If you get weighed down with stress or worry about your career as a yoga teacher, it will show.
 If you are concerned about your finances, consider having a side job until you secure more classes.
 If you feel like a failure because you're only attracting a few students to your classes, be patient!
 Small classes are an excellent time to hone your skills and try new flows.

 If no one shows up to a class, consider it a gift of time.
-A legs up the wall pose is a perfect way to shake out any worry.
 Sometimes it can take time to grow a student base and get noticed among all the many yoga teachers out there.
 But if you're having fun and enjoying it, it will all be worth it.